 Fresh Cherry Crisp is the shortcut version of cherry pie.
 Very easy to make!
+Perfect for summer!
 Fresh cherries are used in this recipe but you can use frozen cherries too if you don’t have fresh in your area.

 It is the first time I’ve made a crisp and we loved the idea!
-It’s like the shorcut version of a fruit pie.
+It’s like the shortcut version of a fruit pie.
 I love fruit desserts because they are comforting and they make the dessert moist.
 What’s more, you can substitute the fruit with whatever fruit you have in your kitchen.
-Make this Cherry Crisp when you can find cherry, and then change it with other fruit like apples, blueberries or peaches when cherry is no longer in season.
+Make this cherry crisp when you can find cherries, and then change it with other fruit like apples, blueberries or peaches when cherry is no longer in season.

-I made this cherry crisp in ramekins because I love that they can be served individually and they make you feel special when you are served.
-If you don’t have ramekins, a cake pan works fine as well.
+This is not a cherry crisp for a crowd, so I made this cherry crisp in 3 ramekins.
+They can be served individually this way and you feel special when you are served.
+If you don’t have ramekins, a square cake pan works fine as well.

 You will be mesmerized when you feel that tempting smell coming from the oven when your cherry crisp is in oven.
 You will love the bubbling cherry layer right under the crumble topping and don’t worry if it runs over.
 It looks even more tempting if that happens.

 You can have this cherry crisp for breakfast too, I think it makes a wonderful start to a new day!
 You can serve it with a dollop of vanilla ice cream to double the joy of coming summer.

 I love the idea of making crisp so much that I’m planning to try Ambitious Kitchen’s amazing Healthy Apple Crisp when summer ends and we start to see fall apples at our local bazaar.
 It is sweetened with maple syrup and topped with pecans, so I’m definitely intrigued!